 So there is this book most mamas get at the beginning of their antenatal clinic.
 Most have information that’s relevant to what you need through pregnancy, from what to eat, how to sleep, and what to expect at each trimester.
 It’s like a pregnancy guide, but when you get to the last few pages, things start getting real.
-Those pages about labor signs?
-That’s where the real action begins.
+Those pages about the signs of labor you shouldn’t ignore is where the real action begins.

-Because here’s the truth, as much as every pregnancy is unique, labor usually comes with a few unmistakable signs.
+As much as every pregnancy is unique, labor usually comes with a few unmistakable signs.
 The trick is knowing which ones to pay attention to, which ones to wait out, and which ones to act on immediately.
-So, whether you’re a first-time mama or a seasoned pro, let’s unpack the signs of labor you shouldn’t ignore.
+That’s why our pregnancy package includes 24/7 access to an emergency nurse midwife for when you need a professional opinion.

 True labor contractions typically last between 30 to 70 seconds and come at consistent intervals.

-They become closer together with time (for example, from every 10 minutes apart to every 5).
+Real contractions become closer together with time (for example, from every 10 minutes apart to every 5).

 We’ve all seen it in the movies, a dramatic gush of water followed by a mad dash to the hospital.
 But in reality, when your water breaks, it might be a steady trickle or even a small leak.